Breast cancer survivor starts nonprofit to help others

 “I was shocked when I was finally told it was cancer,” Harris said.
 “I just wanted to know what steps were needed and of course I wanted to know about chemotherapy and radiation.”

 Harris joined the 12 percent of women in the United States who develop breast cancer over the course of their lifetime, according to the Centers for Disease Control and Prevention.

-Experts predict that an estimated 231, 840 new cases of invasive breast cancer along with 60, 290 new cases of non-invasive breast cancer will be diagnosed in 2015.
+In 2015 experts predict an estimated 231, 840 new cases of invasive breast cancer along with 60, 290 new cases of non-invasive breast cancer.